krishnr/Priv/README.md

 You can upgrade your pip installation by running `pip install -U pip`

 To start server, simply run `./run.sh start`
+To train the ML classifier, run `./run.sh train`
 Use the `-h` or `--help` flags to view more information about the run script.